-Note: This story updated to reflect the work delayed due to inclement weather.
+Note: [Fingers Crossed] Third times the charm!?!
+This story updated to reflect the work being delayed due to inclement weather from Sept 14-17 to Sept 21-24, and now to Sept 28 through Oct 1.

 All six lanes and both sidewalks of Arlington Memorial Bridge will be closed from 7 pm Friday, Sept.
-21 to 5 am on Monday, Sept.
-24, forcing motorists, cyclists and pedestrians to seek alternate ways to cross the Potomac River, according to the National Park Service.
+28 to 5 am on Monday, Oct.1, forcing motorists, cyclists and pedestrians to seek alternate ways to cross the Potomac River, according to the National Park Service.

 ⚠️HEADS UP #bikedc ⚠️— WABA (@WABADC) August 30, 2018